Rolling up and down near the highest elevation of the loop. Review and photos by Bruce on August 30, 2024.

 The trail can be reached through the Empire Pass parking area.
 This is a very small trailhead, and will usually be full on weekends.
 Take the doubletrack west past the top of Corvair, then turn LEFT 0.1 miles after leaving the parking area.
 Descend to the west for 1/2 mile, crossing Guardsman Road to the Bonanza Flat trailhead.

-There's also parking one mile downhill where the Midmountain Trail crosses the Empire Pass road.
+There's also parking one mile downhill to the north of Empire Pass, where the Midmountain Trail crosses the Empire Pass road.
 You can climb Corvair, Tour des Suds, or Boulder to Empire Pass, then descend the 9K connector to Bonanza Flat.

 Arriving at the upper WOW trailhead from downhill.